Gabriel Naudé: Advice on establishing a library

 Advice, written as a set of instructions for a private collector, was based on Naudé's own experience and research.
-In the introduction of his book, Naudé wrote that he is not an expert in the field of librarianship but he presented what he believed to be the most important ideas.
+In the introduction to his book, Naudé wrote that he is not an expert in the field of librarianship but he presented what he believed to be the most important ideas.
 He based some of the opinions in Advice on his own experience in Mesme's library, and wrote out for Mesme the accepted practices and principles of librarians of the time.
-Chapters covered topics such as number of books, selecting the books, procuring the books, etc.
+Chapters each covered topics such as number of books, selecting the books, procuring the books, and so forth.

 Naudé's first chapter poses the question, "Why establish a library?"
-He answers the question with a simple message; there is no greater honor than building a great library and sharing it with the public.
-Naudé believes libraries should model themselves after the best libraries of the world.
+He answered the question with a simple message; there is no greater honor than building a great library and sharing it with the public.
+Naudé believed libraries should model themselves after the best libraries of the world.
 The first task is to create a plan.
 Before a person can erect a library, he must educate himself on the subject of collecting and organizing books.
 A person must also seek the guidance of those who have already built their own libraries or are in the process.
-He suggests studying and copying the catalogues of other libraries.
+He suggested studying and copying the catalogues of other libraries.